TrossenRobotics/aloha_docs/docs/getting_started/solo/software_setup.rst

     $ sudo udevadm control --reload && sudo udevadm trigger

-8. Plug all arms back into the computer and verify that you can see all devices.
+8. Plug both arms back into the computer and verify that you can see all devices.
    Depending on whether you configured the arms for a left or right orientation, you will see the corresponding device names:

    .. code-block:: bash